noisebridge/library-org/README.md

 1. Advanced Search
 2. API
-3. Full index view in header (no pagination)
-4. New Book submit-by-isbn with requests to multiple services.
+3. New Book submit-by-isbn with requests to multiple services.
 User selects service to pull data from.